 X-ray examinations

-This is why x-ray examinations are particularly useful for examining the skeleton, but not very good for examining soft tissues.
 X-ray examinations always involve exposure to radiation, which is why they should only be done if medically necessary.
-Pregnant women only have x-rays in very rare cases.
+Pregnant women only have x-rays in emergency situations.

 When is this approach used?